Johannesburg

 NELSON MANDELA CENTRE OF MEMORY

-This is a small museum and archive run by the Nelson Mandela Foundation dedicated to Mandela's life and legacy and located just a short walk from his final home in 4th Avenue, Houghton.
-The exhibitions dedicated to Mandela's life history include interesting personal items such as his diaries and his Nobel Prize.
+A small museum and archive, run by the Nelson Mandela Foundation, the Nelson Mandela Centre of Memory is dedicated to Mandela's life and legacy and is located just a short walk from his final home on 4th Avenue in Houghton.
+The exhibitions include personal items such as his diaries and Nobel Prize, offering insights into his life history.
 Visitors can also see the office from which Mandela worked after retiring from politics.
 Visits are by appointment only.

 SANCTUARY MANDELA

-Once home to Madiba from 1994 to 1999, Sanctuary Mandela was transformed into a luxury, tranquil boutique hotel that pays homage to the respected statesman.
-Inside this hotel, there are images and archives pulled together that detail the life and legacy of the former president.
-Now owned and run by the Nelson Mandela Foundation, the Sanctuary provides visitors with an experience of how he spent his days during his presidential term.
+Once home to Madiba from 1994 to 1999, Sanctuary Mandela has been transformed into a luxury boutique hotel that pays homage to the respected statesman.
+Inside, the hotel features images and archives that detail the life and legacy of the former president.
+Now owned and operated by the Nelson Mandela Foundation, the Sanctuary offers visitors a glimpse into how he spent his days during his presidential term.
+The restaurant's menu was created by Mandela's personal chef, Xoliswa Ndoyiya, providing guests the opportunity to taste the foods he enjoyed most after his release from prison.
+A copy of her cookbook also makes a wonderful gift or keepsake.

 Sanctuary Mandela.

-Sanctuary Mandela, a boutique hotel that was formerly home to Nelson Mandela.
+Sanctuary Mandela is a boutique hotel formerly home to Nelson Mandela.
 Photo: Sanctuary Mandela.

 SAXON HOTEL

-It would be remiss to not mention one of the most important historical moments in Nelson Mandela's legacy, the writing of his autobiography Long Walk To Freedom.
-The book details intimate events, experiences, and thoughts the former president had during his formative years in politics and his journey in fighting for South Africa's freedom.
-During the writing of his book Mandela stayed at the property, then South African billionaire-businessman Douw Steyn's home, as a guest.
-Mandela's name is so much part of local history at the Saxon that one of the suites is named after him.
-If combining history and luxury tickles your interests we recommend you book afternoon tea at the hotel, which gives you an opportunity to view the artwork displayed around the premises of the late struggle hero created by artist Dean Simon.
-Titled Foresight and Hindsight: The Five Faces of Mandela, the art pieces are located in the heart of this establishment.
+It would be remiss not to mention one of the most significant moments in Nelson Mandela's legacy: the writing of his autobiography, Long Walk to Freedom.
+The book details the intimate events, experiences, and thoughts that shaped the former president during his formative years in politics and his journey toward South Africa's freedom.
+While writing the book, Mandela stayed as a guest at the home of South African billionaire businessman Douw Steyn, which is now the Saxon Hotel.
+Mandela's legacy is so integral to the Saxon that one of the suites is named after him.
+If you’re interested in combining history and luxury, we recommend booking afternoon tea at the hotel, which offers the opportunity to view artwork created by artist Dean Simon.
+Titled Foresight and Hindsight: The Five Faces of Mandela, these pieces are prominently displayed throughout the establishment.

 SOWETO

-Probably the most famous street in all of Soweto, Vilakazi Street boasts the home addresses of two Nobel Prize-winning residents – Nelson Mandela (who lived here with his then-wife Winnie in the late 1950s and early 1960s) and former Archbishop Desmond Tutu.
-The Soweto home which Mandela shared with his then-wife Winnie before he was sentenced to life in prison is now a small museum filled with various memorabilia belonging to the pair including letters, gifts, and awards, as well as some items of original furniture.
+Probably the most famous street in all of Soweto, Vilakazi Street boasts the home addresses of two Nobel Prize-winning residents – Nelson Mandela (who lived here with his then-wife Winnie Madikizela-Mandela in the late 1950s and early 1960s) and former Archbishop Desmond Tutu.
+The Soweto home that Mandela shared with Winnie before he was sentenced to life in prison is now a small museum filled with various memorabilia belonging to the pair, including letters, gifts, awards, and some items of original furniture.
+It's a hugely popular tourist attraction.

-A number of tour companies offer walking tours that can be themed around Joburg's struggle history.
-These tours offer an in-depth look at the places where Nelson Mandela and other South African heroes such as Walter Sisulu and Oliver Tambo worked and lived and are an excellent way to learn more about Joburg's vital role in the country's long walk to freedom.
+Several tour companies offer walking tours themed around Joburg's struggle history.
+These tours provide an in-depth look at the places where Nelson Mandela and other South African heroes, such as Walter Sisulu and Oliver Tambo, worked and lived.
+They are an excellent way to learn more about Joburg's vital role in the country's long walk to freedom.
 Recommended guides include Joburg 360, MicroAdventure Tours, Tour Soweto, and JoburgPlaces

 Nelson Mandela Shadow Boxing by Marco Cianfanelli.
 Photo: Justin Lee.